d-r-n/d-r-n.github.io/_posts/2023-08-10-catching-up.md

 Funnily enough, it didn’t occur to either of us to start working together&mdash;we just naturally began helping each other with our products.

 All of a sudden, Samir, Alex, and I found ourselves in nightly brainstorming sessions.
 But something was still missing.
 Each of us took pride in what we had built individually, but we had a shared hunger for more.
 We wanted to tackle bigger problems, help broader audiences, and leave a mark on a larger canvas.
-Amidst this realization, a common thread surfaced:
+Amidst this confession, a common thread surfaced:

 Each of us intimately understood the pain of inefficient information flow within companies, but from different perspectives.
 Alex as a CTO guiding data teams and making decisions for the company, Samir as an engineer building information pipelines, and me as a data scientist conducting analysis and building an auto-insight engine.
 This gave us an unfair advantage in solving this problem.